Content of this article:

 If you changed your surname while being married, you will remain the surname after the divorce is approved.
 To change this, you have to apply for a name change from the Norwegian tax administration (Norwegian: “skatteetaten”).

 We offer 15 minutes of free case clarification for cases related to divorce.
-Contact us on post@reinholdt.no or +47 23 68 85 58.
+Contact us on or +47 23 68 85 58.